No-no77/nono-weiss/_journal/Chicken Noodle Soup.md

 - 8 pieces of spaghetti broken in 1/2
 - 2 cups of chicken broth
 - 1/4 cup carrots 7 calories
-- 2 tbsp cooke chicken breast chopped
+- 2 tablespoons of cooked chicken breast chopped.
+You should cook it in the same way as shown in [[Chicken Breast Sandwich]].

 ## Preparation